3.9.1Upgrading an Existing Installation

 1. Check the cdr-config-Master.properties File For New Configuration Settings

-It is important to compare the old and new properties files to see whether any new configuration settings have been added, and add them to your locally-managed properties file as well.
+It is important to compare the old and new properties files to see whether any new configuration settings have been added, and add them to your local system as well, to remain up-to-date.

 1. Upgrading the Database